xanomanox/TARS-AI/ENVSETUP.md

    cd TARS-AI
    ```

-Here’s the modified Markdown section for **Installing System-Level Dependencies**:

----

 #### B. Install System-Level Dependencies
 These dependencies are required for various operations, including Selenium-based automation, audio processing, and format handling.